smilecdr/FHIR.ts/README.md

 The Following Library contains classes and interafaces for [FHIR](https://www.hl7.org/fhir/) versions.

-R3 is intended for projects using FHIR [R3](https://www.hl7.org/fhir/stu3/).
+* R3 is intended for projects using FHIR [R3](https://www.hl7.org/fhir/stu3/).
-R4 is intended for projects using FHIR  [R4](http://hl7.org/fhir/index.html).
+* R4 is intended for projects using FHIR  [R4](http://hl7.org/fhir/index.html).
+The definitions are generated using [Swagger Codegen](https://github.com/swagger-api/swagger-codegen).
-**Note**: This library does not include all FHIR TypeScript definitions.
+**Note**: This library does not include all FHIR TypeScript definitions for R3.
 The idea is to collaborate and expand this library.

 # Installation